jquatier/eureka-js-client/README.md

 ## Configuring for AWS environments

-For AWS environments (`dataCenterInfo.name` == `Amazon`) the client has built-in logic to request the AWS metadata that the Eureka server requires.
+For AWS environments (`dataCenterInfo.name == 'Amazon'`) the client has built-in logic to request the AWS metadata that the Eureka server requires.
 See [Eureka REST schema](https://github.com/Netflix/eureka/wiki/Eureka-REST-operations) for more information.

 ```javascript
 // example configuration for AWS